Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Non-Markovian Quantum Master Equation

-The GQME introduced an auxiliary space that mimics the effect of the quantum bath.
+The extended stochastic dynamics \cref{eq: ext-iv} introduced an auxiliary space that mimics the effect of the quantum bath.
 Recall $I_S \in \mathbb{C}^{2^n\times 2^n}$ is the identity operator.
 Similarly, we let $I_A \in \mathbb{C}^{(4K+1)\times(4K+1)}$ be the identify operator in an auxiliary space labelled by $A$.
-Then the Hamiltonian in \cref{eq; Hnew} can be expressed in therms of tensor products,
+Then the Hamiltonian in \cref{eq; Hnew} can be expressed in terms of tensor products,

 Here $H_A \in \mathbb{C}^{(4K+1)\times(4K+1)}$ is a diagonal matrix:

 In addition, the matrices $D_k, E_k \in \mathbb{C}^{(4K+1)\times (4K+1)}$ are given by